Deutsche Bank seeks $35.8M in foreclosure of former Walmart building in White Plains

 DiTommaso said “the garage will operate as normal.”

-As of March 6, the complaint states, Ivy owned $35.8 million in principal, interest, and other fees, accruing at 12.25% a year.
+As of March 6, the complaint states, Ivy owed $35.8 million in principal, interest, and other fees, accruing at 12.25% a year.

 The bank is asking the court to appoint a receiver to take control of the building and sell it to pay off the mortgage.